 Lifting each other up

-Thankfully, the concept of gatherings of women being filled with competition or cattiness is one that is dying out already, but patriarchal power structures continue to promote the scarcity mentality that there are limited spaces for women.
+Thankfully, the concept of women being filled with competition or cattiness is dying out already, but patriarchal power structures continue to promote the scarcity mentality that there are limited spaces for women.

 There is no shortage of work to be done in any or all of these arenas.
 We are seeing more and more like-minded organizations, businesses and entrepreneurs emerge with unabashed values-centric practices.